 WHAT DOES ababySA CHARGE?

-Once your Egg Donor has committed to you (which is usually a matter of hours), we will ask you to pay our agency fee, which is presently (for 2016) R15,800 for clients paying from a local bank account, and R16,500 for international transactions.
-We are not registered for South African Value Added Tax (VAT).
+Once your Egg Donor has committed to you (which is usually a matter of hours), we will ask you to pay our agency fee, which is presently (for 2017/2018) R17,000 (no VAT necessary) for clients paying from a local bank account, and R18,000 (no VAT necessary) for international transactions.
 We have a number of convenient payment options below.
 Please also have a look at our travel packages, so we can sort these out for you at the same time.

 The money you pay to us is for the work we do to ensure you get the best possible Egg Donor: your perfect match.
 It’s also for the administration around our contracts, preparation and handover of your chosen Egg Donor file to your Fertility Clinic, support during the time you take to select an Egg Donor; screening, communication between Fertility Clinics, Egg Donors and yourself, sorting your Egg Donors’ Medical and Psychological assessments and also to support her during and after the donation cycle, which must take place within 6 months of the booking.

 If necessary, we will also coordinate Egg Donor travel.
-If you choose to use a traveling Egg Donor, that is one who is prepared to travel to a Fertility Clinic in another region within South Africa in order to donate her eggs, ababySA will organise this at no extra charge to you.
-You will, however, be responsible for her additional travel and subsistence costs.
-Please ask us for an estimate on info@ababySA.com.
+If you choose to use a traveling Egg Donor, that is one who is prepared to travel to a Fertility Clinic in another region within South Africa in order to donate her eggs, ababySA will organise and manage the travel in line with our commitment to providing a smooth service to Clinics.
+You will, however, be responsible for her additional travel and subsistence costs; please ask us for an estimate on info@ababySA.com.

 If your chosen Egg Donor does not start treatment, either because the pre-screening uncovers some compromising information or if she becomes unavailable, ababySA will either offer you a different Egg Donor with whom you are comfortable, or give you a full refund of our agency fee less a 10% handling charge.